 Intro and History

 The Dominican Republic is situated on the island of Hispaniola in the Caribbean.
 Hispaniola is the second largest island in the Caribbean behind Cuba.
 Home to 10 million residents, the Dominican Republic shares the island with Haiti to the West.
 While the Dominican Republic has seen growth in recent history due to a boom in the tourism industry, 50% of the rural population are still considered to be living in extreme poverty.
-Servant Life is excited to partner with Integral Christian Mission to help transform these impoverished communities of the Dominican Republic with the good news of Christ.
+Servant Life is excited to partner here to help transform these impoverished communities of the Dominican Republic with the good news of Christ.

 What will my team be doing?
 Teams will be working in different regions and helping the local church engage those communities through outreach such as neighborhood block parties and VBS.
 Teams would typically spend about half their day putting on a VBS-type activity, expecting almost 100 student to show up from the community!
 For the other half of the day, you might be going door to door, sharing the gospel with families or inviting them to join you for VBS.
 It is possible that you can also participate in light construction if your team desires to do so.

 What does my cost include?

 • Pre-Trip Training Manual

 Airfare is not included in this cost, but Servant Life does offer to book all airfare reservations.